• Sales Execution

 Key Takeaways

-Is It Time to Move On From Groove?
+Is It Time to Find a Groove Alternative?

 Groove is a popular sales engagement tool for a reason.
 It’s great at handling the fundamentals, like syncing your email and calendar with your CRM, which helps keep your team organized.
 For many teams just starting out, this level of functionality is exactly what they need to get their sales process off the ground.